MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/web-apps-apis/client-credential-flows.md

 Then, once the confidential client application is constructed, acquiring the token is a question of calling overrides of ``AcquireTokenForClient``, passing the scope, and forcing or not a refresh of the token.

 ### Client assertions

 Instead of a client secret or a certificate, the confidential client application can also prove its identity using client assertions.
-This advanced scenario is detailed in [Client assertions](Client-Assertions)
+This advanced scenario is detailed in [Confidential client assertions](/azure/active-directory/develop/msal-net-client-assertions).

 ### Remarks